duonggiaoky/duonggiaoky.github.io/index.md

     <h1>{{ site.author.name }}</h1>
     <p>

-  My research mainly concentrates  on the analysis of   Partial Differential Equations (PDEs).
-I received in 2019  my  Ph.D  from Sorbonne Paris Nord University,  under the supervision of  Hatem ZAAG.
-The thesis  purely contributed on  the construction of   finite time singularity formations to PDEs which are non symmetric or non variational.
-In particular, I am focusing on the two phenomena:   finite time  blowup and touch down.
-Now, I am a postdoctoral associate at New York University in Abu Dhabi, under the supervision of  Tej-Eddine GHOUL.
-The study focus   on the  Type II blowup   and  construction  smooth    solutions  to  SQG equation which may develop  singularity in finite time.
-Such  phenomenon  remains open until now.
+ My name is  Duong Giao Ky, I graduated in Mathematics Teacher Education from An Giang University-Vietnam National University HCMC from 2009-to 2013.
+He obtained my Master's degree in 2016 at Sorbonne Paris Nord University (supervisor Pr.
+Hatem Zaag) through the Master of Mathematics program in collaboration with international universities at the Vietnam Institute of Mathematics.
+Later, I finished my PhD in 2019 at Sorbonne Paris Nord University under the  supervision of  Pr.
+Hatem Zaag to study Singularity formation in finite time for nonsymmetric or nonvariational partial differential equations.
+Then, I received a two years postdoc position  at New York Abu Dhabi University under Dr. Tej-Eddine Ghoul.
+Now, he is a lecturer at  An Giang University.
+The main interests focus on blowup phenomena for PDEs  and fluid dynamics.
     </p>
   </div>
   <div class="captioned-img">